-Consultee Date/ Document Comment Response / where addressed in the PEI Document larger turbines are used this probably equates to larger piles and hammer energies, and could still have potentially large impacts upon benthic ecology, fish, marine mammals and geophysical processes.
-A full assessment of these larger turbines and thus piles is needed to assess their potential effects. turbines and has been detailed as such in Table 9.2 .
-Natural England 08/12/2017 Scoping Response The developers must ensure sufficient geophysical surveys are carried out to identify the actual areas of Sabellaria spinulosa reef to successfully mitigate or microsite around extensive reefs.
-The Applicant is committed to micro-siting around Sabellaria reef where practicable and in line with best practice guidance.
-Due to the transient nature of Sabellaria reef there is a high chance that any areas identified in 2017/2018 surveys will have moved or changed size by the time construction is due to begin in 2026.
+Consultee Date/ Document Comment Response / where addressed in the PEI equates to larger piles and hammer energies, and could still have potentially large impacts upon benthic ecology, fish, marine mammals and geophysical processes.
+A full assessment of these larger turbines and thus piles is needed to assess their potential effects. such in Table 9.2 Natural England 08/12/2017 Scoping Response The developers must ensure sufficient geophysical surveys are carried out to identify the actual areas of Sabellaria spinulosa reef to successfully mitigate or microsite around extensive reefs.
+The Applicant is committed to micrositing around Sabellaria reef where practicable and in line with best practice guidance.
+Due to the transient nature of Sabellaria reef there is a high chance that any areas identified in 2017/2018 surveys will have moved or changed size by the time construction is due to begin in 2025.
 Therefore, it is believed there is limited benefit in identifying localised mitigation measures at this stage.
 Pre-construction geophysical surveys will be undertaken to identify the potential areas of Sabellaria reef, any areas to be avoided (i.e. by micrositing of cable routes and turbine foundations) will then be agreed with the MMO in consultation with Natural England and secured through the Monitoring Plan and Annex 1 Mitigation Plan.
 See embedded mitigation section 9.3.3 and assessment section 9.6.1.1.
 Natural England 08/12/2017 Scoping Response Impacts during construction do not mention the potential need for sand wave levelling for cable installation.
-Based on experience from other Worst case scenario with regard to sand wave levelling outlined in impact 6 in Table 9.2 and an assessment of the potential for permanent habitat loss as a result of sand wave levelling is provided
+Based on experience from other offshore energy projects, Natural England questions whether the impacts can be regarded as 'relatively Worst case scenario with regard to sand wave levelling outlined in impact 6 in Table 9.2 and an assessment of the potential for permanent habitat loss as a result of sand wave levelling is provided in section 9.6.1.6 .
+Additionally, an assessment of the temporary physical disturbance and increases in suspended sediment due to sand